List of chemical elements named after people: Other connections

 Names had also been suggested (but not used) to honour Henri Becquerel (becquerelium) and Paul Langevin (langevinium).
 George Gamow, Lev Landau, and Vitalii Goldanski (who was alive at the time) were suggested for consideration for honoring with elements during the Transfermium Wars, but were not actually proposed.

 (See the article on element naming controversies and List of chemical elements named after places.)

 Also, mythological entities have had a significant impact on the naming of elements.
-Helium, titanium, selenium, palladium, promethium, cerium, europium, mercury, thorium, uranium, neptunium and plutonium are all given names connected to mythological characters.
+Helium, titanium, selenium, palladium, promethium, cerium, europium, tantalum, mercury, thorium, uranium, neptunium and plutonium are all given names connected to mythological characters.
 With some, that connection is indirect: